 IPA funding helps manage visitor pressures on popular areas by maintaining campsites and controlling access to fragile dune and beach zones which were being damaged by vehicles, causing erosion and destroying wildlife habitats.

-Dhimurru IPA is managed in line with the following World Conservation Union category:
+Dhimurru IPA is managed in line with the following International Union for Conservation of Nature category:

 - Category V - Protected Landscape/Seascape: Protected Area managed mainly for landscape/seascape conservation and recreation.